Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 • Retention ROI: Reducing churn by 15% through NPS initiatives can save millions in acquisition costs.
 For instance, a financial services firm with a customer base of 100,000 and an average customer value of $5,000 could save $7.5 million annually by reducing churn by 15%.

-Implementing a robust NPS program is essential to maximizing the return on customer investment.
+Implementing a powerful NPS program is essential to maximizing the return on customer investment.
 By consistently gathering feedback, acting on insights, and closing the loop with customers, you can significantly improve customer satisfaction and drive revenue growth.

 d.
 Competitive Advantage with High NPS